About Lookup Table blocks

 -

 .
-The following table and graph illustrate the relationship between input and output:
+The following table and graph illustrate the relationship between Input and output:

-An input value -2
+The input value -2

-, the lookup table produces 27
+, the search table returns `27'.

 -